OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Using Frida we can hook the callback and prevent the app from exiting when pressing "OK":
+It just exits the app.
+We use Frida to prevent the app from exiting after root detection:

 ```
 setImmediate(function() { //prevent timeout